lilinmail0523/Image-Stitching/README.md

 3. Alignment calculation by least squares and RANSAC
 4. Blending by direction connection, alpha blending, and Laplacian pyramid blending.

-The details of the implementation and comparison of blending methods were in the report.
+The details of the implementation and the comparison of blending methods were in the [report.pdf](https://github.com/lilinmail0523/Image-Stitching/blob/main/report.pdf).
 The OPENCV, ANN libraries were used in this project.

 ## Input/Output:
 Input: Image_list.txt with sequence images and corresponding focus length which could be acquired from autostitch